reallyjustalan/DSA3101_Group8_Project1/scripts/B1/README.md

    Predictor 1: Total Fatalities in Disney theme parks (by year).

 3. **`main_dataset.py`**
-   Core structure of the main dataset, to be merged with other datasets later.
+   Core structure of the finalized dataset, to be merged with other datasets later.

 4. **`P2.py`**
    Predictor 2: Weather data (Rainy vs. Non-Rainy days).